Minding the Gap: Accolades

-The film was nominated for an Independent Spirit Award for Best Documentary Feature and the Truer Than Fiction Award.
-It was nominated for five Critics' Choice Awards, and was named one of the Top Documentaries by the National Board of Review.
-It won a 2018 Peabody Award, and won the New York Film Critics Circle award for Best Non-Fiction Film.
+The film was nominated for Best Documentary Feature and the Truer Than Fiction Award at the 34th Independent Spirit Awards, and it was also nominated for five Critics' Choice Awards.
+It was named one of the Top Five Documentaries of the year by the National Board of Review, won a 2018 Peabody Award, and won the New York Film Critics Circle's award for Best Non-Fiction Film.
 After being shortlisted, Minding the Gap was nominated for the Academy Award for Best Documentary Feature at the 91st Academy Awards.